The hardest language for grammars with context operators: The even-odd normal form

 The resulting grammar $G'$ in the even-odd normal form aims to recreate each parse tree in $G$.
 The main difficulty is that the original parse of a string $w$ in $G$ may use propositions of the form $\cps{A}{u}{v}$, without any restrictions on the parity of $|u|$ and $|v|$.
 On the other hand, when the length of $u$ is odd \emph{or} the length of $v$ is even, according to Lemma~\ref{even_odd_nf_string_parity_lemma}, no grammar in the even-odd normal form may define a node in a parse tree of $w$ spanning over this substring $v$.

 The proposed solution is to simulate a node $A$ spanning over a substring from position $i$ to position $j$ with a node $A'$ spanning over a substring that begins in position $i$ or $i+1$ and ends in position $j$ or $j-1$.

 To be precise, let the original substring be of the form $\str{u}{bvc}$, with $u, v \in \Sigma^*$ and $b, c \in \Sigma$.
 If $|u|$ is even and $|bvc|$ is odd, then the new grammar can have exactly the same node in its parse tree; the corresponding nonterminal symbol in $G'$ shall be called $\sublr{\epsilon}{A}{\epsilon}$, where empty strings on both sides indicate that the substring in the new grammar fits into exactly the same range of positions as the substring in the original grammar.
+This case is illustrated in Figure~\ref{f:oddification_example_1}(left), in which grey circles indicate substrings of odd length with left contexts of even length, and the string $\str{u}{bvc}$ falls into one of these grey circles.

 If $|u|$ is even and $|bvc|$ is even, then the new grammar shall define a substring $\str{u}{bv}$ by a nonterminal symbol $\sublr{\epsilon}{A}{c}$, where $c$ indicates an outstanding symbol that has to be appended in order to implement $A$.
+This is shown in Figure~\ref{f:oddification_example_1}(right), where the substring $\str{u}{bv}$ is the closest grey circle to the original substring $\str{u}{bvc}$.

 If $|u|$ is odd and $|bvc|$ is even, then the corresponding string in the new grammar is $\str{ub}{vc}$, with $|ub|$ even and $|vc|$ odd, defined by a nonterminal symbol called $\sublr{b}{A}{\epsilon}$, with a symbol $b$ to be appended on the left.
-Finally, if $|u|$ is odd and $|bvc|$ is odd, the new grammar defines a string $\str{ub}{v}$, which has $|ub|$ even and $|v|$ odd, by a nonterminal symbol $\sublr{b}{A}{c}$, marking two symbols that need to be appended on both sides.
+This is the case in Figure~\ref{f:oddification_example_2}(left).
+Finally, if $|u|$ is odd and $|bvc|$ is odd, as illustrated in Figure~\ref{f:oddification_example_2}(right), then the new grammar defines a string $\str{ub}{v}$, which has $|ub|$ even and $|v|$ odd, by a nonterminal symbol $\sublr{b}{A}{c}$, marking two symbols that need to be appended on both sides.

 Overall, parse trees in $G'$ will generally reproduce the structure of original parse trees in $G$, but some nodes shall be shifted by a couple of positions in the string.

 The transformation to the even-odd normal form shall be carried out in several stages.
 Already at the first stage, given in Lemma~\ref{oddification_lemma} below, the construction produces all nonterminal symbols that define only strings in $\str{\even}{\odd}$.
 However, the languages defined are not exactly the same as in the original grammar, and the rules may have conjuncts of several extra types.
 In the rest of the transformations, conjuncts of unwanted types shall be gradually removed, and at the final stage, the exact desired language shall be represented.